On plus-one generated arrangements of plane conics: Preliminaries

 \end{definition}

-\begin{definition} A plus--one generated plane curve $C$ satisfying $\delta L(C)=1$ is called \textbf{minimal plus--one generated}. \end{definition} \begin{remark} In the situation when $\delta L(C) = 0$ we call $C$ a \textbf{nearly free} curve. \end{remark} Now we pass to combinatorial preliminaries since we would like to define two notions of combinatorics that can be attached to some reduced plane curves. \begin{definition} Let $C = \{C_{1}, \ldots, C_{k}\} \subset \mathbb{P}^{2}_{\mathbb{C}}$ be a reduced curve such that each irreducible component $C_{i}$ is \textbf{smooth}.
-The weak combinatorics of $C$ is a vector of the form where $k_{i}$ denotes the number of irreducible components of $C$ of degree $i$, and $m_{j}$ denotes the number of singular points of a curve $C$ of a given type $M_{j}$. \end{definition} In the above definition we refer to types of singularities, which for us are determined by their local normal forms.
-In our paper we will use Arnold's classification of local normal forms presented in \cite{arnold}.
-In the setting of our paper, we allow our conic arrangements to have ordinary quasi--homogeneous singularities, which are locally described by $x^{r} + y^{r}=0$ for $r \geq 2$, tangential intersection points $A_{2t+1}$ with $t \in \{1,2,3\}$, and singularities $J_{2,0}$ which has the following local normal form $x^3 + bx^{2}y^{2}+y^{6} = 0$ with $4b^{3}+27 \neq 0$.
+\begin{definition} A plus--one generated plane curve $C$ satisfying $\delta L(C)=1$ is called \textbf{minimal plus--one generated}. \end{definition} \begin{remark} In the situation when $\delta L(C) = 0$ we call $C$ a \textbf{nearly free} curve. \end{remark} \begin{remark} It is worth recalling also that, according to \cite[Corollary 5.2]{DS20}, if $C = \bigcup_{i=1}^{k}C_{i}$ is a reduced plane curve of degree $d\geq 3$ such that all irreducible components $C_{i}$ of $C$ are rational, then $d_{m}\leq d-1$.
+We will use this fact, for instance, in Examples \ref{ex33} and \ref{ex35} below. \end{remark} Now we pass to combinatorial preliminaries since we would like to define two notions of combinatorics that can be attached to some reduced plane curves.
+In the following definition, we refer to types of singularities that are determined by their local normal forms and we will follow Arnold's classification of local normal forms presented in \cite{arnold}.
+In the setting of our paper, we allow our conic arrangements to have ordinary quasi--homogeneous singularities, which are locally described by $x^{r} + y^{r}=0$ for $r \geq 2$, tangential intersection points $A_{2t+1}$ with $t \in \{1,2,3\}$, and singularities $J_{2,0}$ which have the following local normal form $x^3 + bx^{2}y^{2}+y^{6} = 0$ with $4b^{3}+27 \neq 0$.
 Finally, let us recall their Milnor numbers (and, due to their quasi-homogeneity, these are also the Tjurina numbers).

 Now we are going to define the combinatorial type of a given curve, and our definition is in the spirit of \cite{cog}. \begin{definition} Let $C \subset \mathbb{P}^{2}_\mathbb{C}$ be a reduced curve.
-Then the combinatorial type of $C$ is defined as
+Then the \textbf{combinatorial type} of $C$ is defined as